Kinciorska/warehouse/README.md

 ## Features

  **User Roles:**
 - Employee: Can create orders.
 - Coordinator: Can accept or decline orders and manage stock replenishment.
 - Admin: Manages user permissions and overall system administration.

  **Order Management:**
-- Creation of new orders by employees, with the possibility to have multiple items requested in one order
+- Creation of new orders by employees, with the possibility to have multiple items in one order
+- Search and filter functionality for easier access to orders.
 - Stock management, overview of orders by coordinators.

  **Secure login system for different user roles:**